Assignment2-All-for-CAT/Dogpedia/readme.md

 3. Make sure any form data is validated and formatted for return to the back-end.
 To demonstrate you will send the data to another page rendering and simulate responding.  - **Subscribe Newsletter Part**
 4. Dynamic interactive content that modifies the user experience in some way, e.g. dark mode.
 5. Include the use of asynchronous data from a publicly accessible API. - **Breeds Page**
-6. You are free to use any simple libraries (like jQuery) that can be implemented through online linking or simple file inclusion. - **I think jQuery saves a lot of time by not having to type "document.queryselector" everytime so maybe we could use that.**